salkhon/suntech/README.md

 ### 2. Admin
 #### - Login
-Admins can login with a special account that can be accessed by loggin in using the email: `admin@suntech.com`, and the password `admin`.
-Further features can be accessed through the navigation bar after loggin in.
+Admins can login with a special account that can be accessed by logging in using the email: `admin@suntech.com`, and the password `admin`.
+Further features can be accessed through the navigation bar after logging in.
 #### - View Users
-Clicking on the `Users` link on the navigation bar the admin can see the list of suntech users currently registered.
+Clicking on the `Users` link on the navigation bar the admin can see the list of SunTech users currently registered.
 By clicking on any of the fields of the list, admin can visit the user specific page.
 #### - Update Users
 By visiting the user's page, the admin can change the user's name, phone number and address.
 After performing the changes, the admin has to click the update button at the bottom of the page to complete that update.
 #### - Ban Users